◆ Part of Year in Kenya series · gabrielmahia.com · dearimmigrant.com

 Part of the Year in Kenya series

-These letters were written from Nairobi between April 2025 and April 2026 — while waiting on a spousal visa — and from Manassas after returning.
+These letters were written from Nairobi between April 2025 and April 2026 — while waiting on a spousal visa — and from Virginia after returning.
 They sit alongside essays on power and institutions at gabrielmahia.com and letters to immigrants at dearimmigrant.com.

 Full series index →